electron-userland/electron-webpack/docs/en/Options.md

 The [Dll](https://webpack.js.org/plugins/dll-plugin/) provide means to split bundles in a way that can drastically [improve build time](https://robertknight.github.io/posts/webpack-dll-plugins/) performance.

-Supported out of the box, specify in the `package.json`:
 ```json
 "electronWebpack": {
   "renderer": {